lucatironi/lucatironi.github.io/_posts/2014-8-26-jekyll_static_website_continous_deployment_delivery_s3_heroku_codeship.md

 ---
 layout: post
-title: Jekyll Static Website with Continous Deployment/Delivery to S3/Heroku
+title: Jekyll Static Website with Continuous Deployment/Delivery to S3/Heroku
 tagline: Develop a static website with Jekyll and deploy it automatically to S3 and/or Heroku
-description: Jekyll - the Static Website generator gem - can be extendend to use a Rails-like assets pipeline to develop even complex Single Page Applications and can be configured to be automatically deployed to a public S3 bucket and/or to Heroku, using a Continous Deployment/Delivery service like Codeship.io
+description: Jekyll - the Static Website generator gem - can be extendend to use a Rails-like assets pipeline to develop even complex Single Page Applications and can be configured to be automatically deployed to a public S3 bucket and/or to Heroku, using a Continuous Deployment/Delivery service like Codeship.io
 category: tutorial
 tags: [Ruby, Jekyll, S3, Heroku, Codeship.io]
 ---